megnergit/mecanum-buggy-esp32-e4/README.md

 ![Potentiometer](./images/potentiometer-1.jpg)

 The green device at the left of the motor is the potentiometer.
 One can just rip off the black cap to let the motor rotate continuously.
 The 4 black caps on the right are the ones that are already removed from other motors.

-**Note!** **This is an irreversible process.** One cannot put the cap again on the potentiometer.
-Please do this trick with an SG90 motor that you are allowed to break.
+**Note!** **This is an irreversible process.** One cannot put the cap back again on the potentiometer.
+Please do this with an SG90 motor that you are allowed to break.

 ### File horn of motors

-The wheels I bought have a hub like a circlar, boxy hole to fix the motor.
+The wheels I bought have a hub like a circular, boxy hole to fix the motor.
 The horns of SG90 do not fit.
 So I had to file the horns a bit.

 Put plastic adhesive inside the wheel holes, push the motor horns into the hubs, and wait over a night.

 ![Round horn](./images/file-1.jpg)

 ### Build Chassis